Mark Tuan: Personal life

 Growing up in the US and coming from a Taiwanese family, Tuan can speak both English and Mandarin Chinese, as well as having learned Korean and Japanese.

 In December 2018, Tuan suffered from a leg injury while practicing martial arts tricks for the JYP Nation stage on 2018 KBS Song Festival and could not perform at the event or at later schedules including the fifth anniversary fan meeting for Got7, therefore he stayed seated for most of the concert.

+Other ventures

+Philanthropy

-Tuan provides support and donations through his work, such as charity donations through his clothing line collaborations and his second single, "Never Told You".
+In March 2019, Tuan became the cover of the 200th issue of the Korean charitable magazine The Big Issue, which provides support for the homeless.
+He has also supported charity through his clothing line collaborations with Represent and his second single, "Never Told You".
+The latter was released in collaboration with the China Children's Charity Relief Foundation, and their partnership also saw the sale of a sweater in collaboration with ETET to help children in Heqing County in Yunnan Province.

 In February 2020, he donated towards the purchase of ventilators for the COVID-19 pandemic in Hubei, China.
 On May 31, Tuan donated $7,000 to the George Floyd Memorial Fund and the Black Lives Matter movement in light of events in the US.
 In November, he donated $1,500 to the victims of Typhoon Ulysses.
 In April 2021, Tuan donated $30,000 to Stop AAPI Hate.

+In September 2024, he partnered with Siam Center to auction some of his exclusive unseen photos to raise money to help flood victims in Thailand.

+Endorsements

+In 2019, Tuan became Vivo brand ambassador in Thailand alongside group member BamBam.
+In China, he became the brand ambassador for Davines in April 2019 and Mentholatum on May 27, 2020 for Mentholatum Acnes, having previously endorsed Mentholatum's Lip Tiara in December 2019, which was restocked multiple times due to the high demand.
+In August 2020, Tuan became the brand ambassador for China Unicom, a large telecommunications operator in China.

+On June 2, 2021, he became the ambassador for Sisley's Black Rose Skin Infusion Cream, while on June 16, Tuan collaborated with Anessa for a limited edition Artist Box, becoming the first artist to do so.